kshedden/case_studies/methods/regression-overview.md

   ${\rm Var}[y|x]$ and marginal covariances ${\rm Cov}[y_1, y_2|x_1, x_2]$.
 If
   the data are dependent, a "complete" model should target the joint distribution $P(y_1, \ldots, y_n | x_1, \ldots, x_n)$.
-A marginal model averages over most of the data, allowing us to focus on simpler "marginal" relationships.
+A marginal model allows us to focus on simpler "marginal" relationships.

 - __Multilevel regression__: This is an alternative term for "random effects modeling".
 It emphasizes the fact that in many data sets, there are complex